 Frankl’s central belief is that life is “not a quest for pleasure… or a quest for power… but a quest for meaning.”
-He explains that there are a number of ways that we can choose to find meaning on our journeys, and that it’s up to each of us to decide which path we follow.
+He explains that there are a number of ways that we can choose to find meaning on our journeys.
 Some people find their meaning through work, some by loving others, and some through having courage in difficult times.
-The key here is that we all possess choice — it’s up to us to exercise that choice in how we live.
+The key here is that we all possess choice — it’s up to each of us to decide which path we follow and to choose how we want to live.

-In her 2017 TED Talk psychologist Susan Pinker presents some eye-opening research.
-The answer to living longer lives, says Pinker, is not what we expect.
-A study examining numerous aspects of lifestyle finds that the top two predictors of long life do not include diet, exercise, alcohol use, or even genes.
-The two predictors are close relationships and social integration (interactions you have with other people throughout your day, like greeting your taxi driver, the person who serves you lunch, etcetera).
-This research says that interacting with others influences the chemical processes of the body, improving our health by lowering our cortisol levels and increasing the release of dopamine.
-Simply put—in order to be healthy, people need people.
+In one of my favorite TED Talks, psychologist Susan Pinker presents some eye-opening research showing that the answer to living longer lives is not what we expect.
+A study examining numerous aspects of lifestyle showed that the top two predictors of long life do not include diet, exercise, alcohol use, or even genes.
+The two predictors are close relationships and social integration, that is, interactions you have with other people throughout your day, like greeting your taxi driver, the person who serves you lunch, etc. This research says that interacting with others influences the chemical processes of the body, improving our health by lowering our cortisol levels and increasing the release of dopamine.
+Simply put, in order to be healthy, people need people.

 So what is the best way to go about cultivating strong, close, and meaningful relationships?
 The answer here, too, is authenticity.
-As I reveal in my book, when we consistently choose to know, embrace, and be our authentic selves as often as possible, we feel better about ourselves, we bring this spirit to our interactions, and, in doing so, we invite others to do the same.
-This fosters more meaningful and deeper connections with others, which will, in turn, improve our health.
+As I reveal in my book The Authenticity Principle, when we consistently choose to know, embrace, and be our authentic selves as often as possible, we feel better about ourselves, we bring this spirit to our interactions, and in doing so, we invite others to do the same.
+This fosters more meaningful and deeper connections with others, which will, in turn, improve our health and happiness.